 Agnieszka Maria Koczot

 Agnieszka Koczot is a Polish painter based in London.
-From 1997 to 2002 she studied Painting, Sculpture, Photography, Design and History of Art amongst other subjects in Liceum Plastyczne im Piotra Michalowskiego in Rzeszow in Poland.
-In 2007 she completed her BA (Hons) Degree in History of Art, Design and Film at Kingston University, Kingston upon Thames, UK.
+From 1997 to 2002 she studied Painting, Sculpture, Photography, Design and History of Art amongst other subjects in Liceum Plastyczne im.
+Piotra Michalowskiego in Rzeszow in Poland.
+In 2007 completed her BA (Hons) Degree in History of Art, Design and Film in Kingston University in Kingston upon Themes in United Kingdom.

 Oil paintings as well as acrylic paintings characterise optimism, suggestion and symbolism.
 The paintings attempts the transformation of the everyday, vividly conjuring up realms of alternative realities.
 The colour palette of her paintings is mostly made of subdued pastels, however colours such as white ad black are often utilised which gives some paintings more graphic look.
 Colour is of special importance, it allows the creation of the desired atmosphere within the painting.
 The expressiveness of her painting is owed to bold brush strokes as well as the technique of impasto, where the use of brush is visible as well as the texture of the paint which gives it three dimensional sculptural rendering.